Thanakit-G/hades_clone/README.md

 # hades_clone

-*This project use large texture file so I push it via git lfs.
-Please clone it properly with your git. **Do not use "Download Zip" button**.
+This project use large texture file so I push it via git lfs.
+Please clone it properly with your git.
+**Do not use "Download Zip" button.**

 ## Game Control